NorthcoteHS/10DPRO/assessments/cat2_codeAndResearch/README.md

 ## Research assignment

 The second half of your CAT involves choosing a topic of your choice in Computing and researching it, in pairs or individually.
-More information to come.
+More information on the [Research Component page](./researchComponent/).